The PR BlogCreativityStorytelling & WritingThe Platitude Sickness: The Trash of Corporate Writing

 Oh, How I Loathe Corporate Cringe

 I’m not alone in being frustrated.
 We’re all exposed to corporate speak.
-Whether you’re in marketing and communications or not, you’ll see these platitudes everywhere.
+These platitudes are everywhere in marketing and communications.

 And for some reason, platitudes are becoming the go-to format for all corporate texts.
 It’s getting worse, not better.